terraform-community/example-enterprise-scale/README.md

 # Example: Enterprise Scale

-A monorepo for demonstrating using the Enterprise Scale module from Microsoft.
+Demonstration using the Enterprise Scale module from Microsoft.